walles/exactype/README.md

 `PopupWindow` for this, call `setClippingEnabled(false)` on it and put it wherever you want.
 To find out where to position it, you may (or may not) have to call `getLocationInWindow()` / `getLocationOnScreen()` on the `ExactypeView` first.
+* Fade FeedbackWindow out on release rather than just disappearing?